 Tool specifications – some hand tools may have published force requirements to activate.
 For example, a hand stapler manufacturer may list them in the tool specs.

 Indirect measurements – using grip and pinch dynamometers you can obtain a reasonable indirect measurement by first performing the grip or pinch task as typically performed and then simulating the task using the grip or pinch dynamometer.
-Essentially you are using the body’s neuromuscular sensory system as a measurement device.
+Essentially, you are using the body’s neuromuscular sensory system as a measurement device.
 Typically, you’ll want to do three trials to get a consistent outcome and take the average of the three.

 We’ll go through each category to provide specific details.